dtran049/rshell/README.md

 5. echo command will echo connectors sometimes
 6. `||` and `&&` will give bad logic
 7. tabs will not count as white space
+8. ">>" does not work
+9. testing of 2> is not in piping.script but it works